James O'Brien (hurler)

-James O'Brien (born 1983 in Bruree, County Limerick) is an Irish sportsperson.
-He plays hurling with his local club Bruree and has been a member of the Limerick and Kerry senior inter-county teams at various times since 2003.
-In 2007 he helped Tralee IT win the Ryan Cup and won a Higher Education All Star the only player outside the Fitzgibbon Cup to do so in 2007.
-He won a Limerick Senior Hurling Championship medal in 2006 with Bruree.
+James O'Brien (born 1983) is an Irish athlete from Bruree, County Limerick.
+He is a hurler for Bruree and has represented both the Limerick and Kerry senior inter-county teams since 2003.
+In 2007, he assisted Tralee IT in winning the Ryan Cup and became the only player outside the Fitzgibbon Cup to receive a Higher Education All-Star award that year.
+He won the Limerick Senior Hurling Championship with Bruree in 2006.